11 Feb - 4 min read

 If you’re not keen on opening a separate savings account, there’s another way you can keep your ang pow money safe from your spend-thrift hands.
 You can start a fixed deposit with as low as RM500 and the interest rates from a fixed deposit are generally higher than that of a savings account.
 Moreover, you usually can’t withdraw from fixed deposits for a fixed period of time without losing your earned interest, which is a good way to keep yourself from dipping into your ang pow savings at a whim.

-Sure, the EPF is there for retirement purposes, but did you know that most EPF savings alone are not enough for retirees to stay out of poverty after retirement?
+Sure, the EPF is there for retirement purposes, but a majority of Malaysians agree that EPF savings alone are not enough for retirees to stay out of poverty after retirement.
 It makes good financial sense to start additional savings for your retirement early on, but a majority of young Malaysians have not practised this habit.
 Putting your ang pow money into a private retirement scheme is a good way to start the practice of saving for retirement.
 PRS operates on a voluntary basis, so you decide when and how much you contribute to the scheme.
 Using your ang pow money to invest in PRS can help you kickstart the habit of regularly setting aside some money for retirement as you go along.

 Another thing you can consider is putting your ang pow money into investments.
 You can choose to invest in investment-linked insurance policies, unit trusts, shares, or property, just to name a few.
 Of course, the issue with investing is that it has the element of risk – returns on your investments are not fixed and you might end up with less money that you put in.
 Investing requires a prerequisite amount of knowledge and understanding on your part, so make sure you do your research before putting any amount of money into investments.